qmchenry/UILint/README.md

 try? pdfData.write(to: URL(fileURLWithPath: "/tmp/test.pdf"))
 ```

 **Experimental behavior**: Register UILint with your application to enable a gesture to create a UILint PDF report of the current scene and share with a share sheet.
-Add the following line to the SceneDelegate function `scene(_:willConnectTo:options:)`, then a two-touch double-tap will perform the linting.
-To perform this in the simulator, press Option while mousing over the simulator and click twice.
+Add `import UILint` to the SceneDelegate.swift, then add the following to the function `scene(_:willConnectTo:options:)`, then a two-touch double-tap will perform the linting.
+To perform
+this in the simulator, press Option while mousing over the simulator and click twice.

 ```swift
 UILint.register(window: window)